snotskie/ttrpg/md/index.md

 **Limited Actions:** Your action choices may be limited at table discretion in certain situations, some may only be taken if your Action Die used certain Stats, and all must be narratively reasonable to be taken.
 Because boons and busts can greatly shape the narrative, and they also can greatly shape what is narratively reasonable for future actions.

-**Using Action Dice:** Some actions use your Action Die to perform Checks, and some ignore it.
-Even if ignored, Action Dice are still spent after the round.
+**Using Action Dice:** Some actions use your Action Die to perform Checks, and some don't.
+Even if not used, Action Dice are still spent after the round.

-**Actions with Hard or Complex Checks:** If an action's Check requires multiple rolls, use your Action Die for the first, then perform the rest.
+**Complex and Sparked Actions:** Even if other Stat Dice are involved in an action's Check, only the Action Die is spent after the round.

 **Special Actions:** Actions with the `Special Action` tag cannot be performed during your turn.
 Instead, at the end of the round when all other actions are complete, whoever has the highest number of Blessings chooses a special action to perform, resolving ties at table discretion.